Scholarly Collaborators

 Co-editor: "There Was a Queen," "Mule in the Yard," "Raid," The Unvanquished, "My Grandmother Millard."

-Theresa M. Towner is Ashbel Smith Professor of Literary Studies at the University of Texas at Dallas and an Associate Director of Digital Yoknapatawpha.
+Theresa M. Towner is Ashbel Smith Professor of Literary Studies at the University of Texas at Dallas and the Co-Director of Digital Yoknapatawpha.
 Her books on Faulkner include Faulkner on the Color Line: The Later Novels, Reading Faulkner: Collected Stories (with James B. Carothers), and The Cambridge Introduction to William Faulkner.
-She has also edited the Library of America volume of Faulkner's short stories as well as Digitizing Faulkner: Yoknapatawpha in the Twenty-First Century, a collection of essays by collaborating editors of DY. [updated January 2023]
+She has also edited the Library of America volume of Faulkner's short stories as well as Digitizing Faulkner: Yoknapatawpha in the Twenty-First Century, a collection of essays by collaborating editors of DY. [updated September 2024]

 DY collaborator: 2013-present